2016 Quarterly Meetings:

 Montage on Mass

 Things are heating up again with the "Digital Art" component of this project.
-Look for more discussion on this Downtown project at IHPC's April 6th Hearing in the 2nd floor Assembly Room of the City County Building.
-Keep abreast of the developments on the Montage on Mass project located on Michigan St. at Alabama and its journey through the Indianapolis Historic Preservation Commission (IHPC) by viewing HUNI's Facebook page.
+Keep abreast of the developments on the Montage on Mass project located on Michigan Street at Alabama and its journey through the Indianapolis Historic Preservation Commission (IHPC) by viewing HUNI's Facebook page.

 Here's the Golden Eagle Statement.

-At the May 18th City Council Economic and Metropolitian Development Committee meeting Mary Moriarty Adams introduced amended language calling for the Department of Metropolitan Development to review digital billboards when they review the County's sign ordinance as well as the call for public education and input into the process.
+At the May 18, 2015, City-Council Economic and Metropolitian Development Committee meeting Mary Moriarty Adams introduced amended language calling for the Department of Metropolitan Development to review digital billboards when they review the County's sign ordinance as well as the call for public education and input into the process.
 The Coalition of Organizations Against Prop 250 -- harnessing the voices of the people -- celebrated this amended language.
 Thank you to everyone for your support in person, by signing our petition or in spirit around the water cooler!

 Don't think digital billboards impact you?
 Watch this video about a Toronto community which allowed digital billboards. https://www.youtube.com/watch?v=5qlRkg4zFDI